 Introduction To Keto Diet

 The basic premise behind the Keto Diet is that you eat fat to burn fat.
 I’ll say this crazy idea over and over to you in my recipes and posts.
 However, the Keto way of eating goes back farther than your latest diet fad and requires a bit of scientific knowledge.
 Basically, by eating a high fat, low carb diet the body enters a state called “ketosis,” whereby the body uses ketones produced by the liver as energy.

 Ketosis is a process used by the body since the days of the caveman.
 When food is intake is low, the body starts producing ketones to use as energy.

 Since we are not starving by any stretch, we have to create the environment to produce ketones by restricting our diet and lowering our intake of carbs.
 In order to digest high carb foods, your body produces insulin and glucose.
-Since glucose is the easiest molecule for your body to convert into energy, you body will use it as its main source of energy and store fat elsewhere.
+Since glucose is the easiest molecule for your body to convert into energy, your body will use it as its main source of energy and store fat elsewhere.

 If you take away those glucose producing carbs, your body has got to use something else as fuel.
 That something else is fat!
-Thus by excluding carbs from your diet and relying fat for energy, you enter a state of ketosis.
+Thus by excluding carbs from your diet and relying on fat for energy, you enter a state of ketosis.

 The benefits of ketosis for the average surfer include weight loss, energy, mental focus and physical performance.

 There is a lot of interesting research right now about how ketosis can improve physical performance and breath-hold in athletes and Navy Seals (Check out this article about the Seals on Ben Greenfield Fitness).
-Breath hold is especially interesting for surfers because increased breath hold = more confidence = bigger waves.
+Breath-hold is especially interesting for surfers because increased breath hold = more confidence = bigger waves.